UoB-COMSM0166/2026-group-27/README.md

 ## 6.2 Quantitative Analysis: System Usability Scale (SUS)

-To ensure the game was engaging, it was important that usability did not negatively affect player experience.
-If a game is too easy or unnecessarily difficult, it can reduce replayability by causing players to lose interest or become frustrated (Sweetser & Wyeth, 2005; Lazzaro, 2004).
+To ensure the game was engaging, we made sure that usability did not negatively affect player experience.
+If a game is too easy or unnecessarily difficult, it can reduce replayability as players can lose interest or become frustrated (Sweetser & Wyeth, 2005; Lazzaro, 2004).
 Therefore, we evaluated whether the game was easy to use while being appropriately challenging.

 We used SUS to measure how easily the participants could learn and interact with the game.
 Ten participants (P1-P10), recruited using convenience sampling, completed gameplay tasks such as collecting items and finding the exit before filling out the SUS questionnaire.